W. Hugenholtz: Animal welfare activism

 In 1950, Hugenholtz initiated the first world congress for animal protection, held in Scheveningen.
-The congress was attended by Queen Juliana, numerous ambassadors, and 250 representatives from 40 countries.
-During this event, he founded the World Federation for the Protection of Animals, serving as its president for eight years.
-Under his leadership, the federation expanded to include thousands of animal protection organizations worldwide.
-It later merged with the International Society for the Prevention of Cruelty to Animals, to become World Animal Protection.
+The congress was attended by Queen Juliana, ambassadors, and 250 representatives from 40 countries.
+At the congress, he founded the World Federation for the Protection of Animals and served as its president for eight years.
+According to the Hugenholtz family website, the federation came to include thousands of animal protection organisations worldwide.
+It later merged with the International Society for the Prevention of Cruelty to Animals to become World Animal Protection.

-In 1952, as president of the World Federation, he drafted a proposal for a "World Animal Protection Act", which was sent to governments globally, leading to extensive correspondence with policymakers.
-He resigned as president at the second international congress in Zurich in 1958 but was appointed honorary president.
+In 1952, as president of the World Federation, he drafted a proposal for a "World Animal Protection Act", which was sent to governments in several countries.
+He resigned as president at the second international congress in Zurich in 1958 and was appointed honorary president.

-In October 1951, he proposed a draft for a modern national animal protection law, which was informally submitted to Minister of Justice Hendrik Mulderije.
-The interdepartmental committee and the government draft law adopted approximately seventy percent of his proposals.
-During parliamentary discussions, several members of the Dutch House of Representatives and Senate acknowledged his contributions.
-In 1961, Minister of Justice Albert Beerman formally recognized his efforts.
+In October 1951, Hugenholtz proposed a draft for a national animal protection law, which was informally submitted to Minister of Justice Hendrik Mulderije.
+According to the Hugenholtz family website, the interdepartmental committee and the government draft law adopted about seventy percent of his proposals.
+During parliamentary discussions, several members of the Dutch House of Representatives and Senate referred to his work.
+In 1961, Minister of Justice Albert Beerman acknowledged his role in the legislation.

-Hugenholtz was also a long-time board member of the Dutch Society for the Protection of Animals, serving as its chairman from 1954.
-He was also a patron of the Scottish Society for Prevention of Cruelty to Animals and an honorary member of various foreign national animal protection organizations.
+Hugenholtz was a long-time board member of the Dutch Society for the Protection of Animals and served as its chairman from 1954.
+He was also a patron of the Scottish Society for Prevention of Cruelty to Animals and an honorary member of several foreign national animal protection organisations.

 Other activities

-Hugenholtz had a deep appreciation for his native province, Zeeland.
-He founded the Vereniging van Vrienden van Veere ("Association of Friends of Veere"), a historical society dedicated to the study of Zeeland and the town of Veere.
-Veere honored him by appointing him city lawyer.
+Hugenholtz was interested in the history of Zeeland.
+He founded the Vereniging van Vrienden van Veere ("Association of Friends of Veere"), a historical society concerned with Zeeland and the town of Veere.
+Veere appointed him city lawyer.

-Honors and recognition
+Honours and recognition

 Hugenholtz was appointed a Knight of the Order of the Netherlands Lion on 18 October 1961 and was also an Officer of the Order of Orange-Nassau.

 Personal life and death

-On 14 June 1934, he married Anny Geertruida Margaretha van Velzen Camphuis, but the marriage ended in divorce a year later.
+On 14 June 1934, Hugenholtz married Anny Geertruida Margaretha van Velzen Camphuis; the marriage ended in divorce the following year.
 He married Maria Catharina de Kruiff (1931–2018) on 27 December 1960.

 Hugenholtz died on 8 April 1969 in Leiden from a cerebral infarction.
-His funeral was held at the Groene Kerkje in Oegstgeest on 12 April and he was buried at the cemetery there.
+His funeral was held at the Groene Kerkje in Oegstgeest on 12 April, and he was buried at the cemetery there.

-Selected publications
+Publications

-Hugenholtz published several works in the field of law, including:
+Hugenholtz published works on law, including: